PeterCamilleri/CX16/docs/vm_ip.md

 for correctness, there is no assurance that it is free from potentially serious defects, poor performance, or other issues.
 Use at your own risk.

+One last thing, the byte and cycle counts presented here were all derived by my unsteady hand and are thus especially error prone, despite, or perhaps because of, my best efforts.

 [Back to the Top](#the-vm-instruction-pointer)

 ## Low Ram Virtual Instruction Pointers (LRVIP)